MattisLind/IPCMemoryExpansion/README.md

 A Xilinx XC2C32A CPLD is used for all address decoding and ROM remapping.
 The VHDL is provided [here](https://raw.githubusercontent.com/MattisLind/IPCMemoryExpansion/main/XILINX/IntegralMemExp/main.vhd).

+## Testing and design fault finding.

+Obviously when testing the board for the first time it didn't work at all.
+Of course I tested many different ways to get it working.
+But in the end I think that one main problem was the use of UDS/LDS instead of AS strobe.
+On the standard 68000 that would probably have worked just fine.
+But on the HP Integral he AS strobe is not at all the AS strobe from the processor.
+It has gone through plenty of logic until the AS signal found in the expasion connector is generated.
+Thus the use of the AS signal is a must.
+Gating with that signal made the RAM expansio work fine.

+The ROM expansion has other problems.
+The main problem which I probably should have noted if I had studied the schematic of the Intergral in more detail is that the ROM cartridge address bus and the expansio connector address bus is not the same.
+The higher bits above A11 differs in that those that go to the expansion connector passes through the simple MMU which inside the Integral.

+### ROM module

+To get SYS V working I have make a new ROM module.
+The same ROM module would then be able to handle not just SYSV, but all different operating systems.
+The diagnostics and the Tech BASIC in one single cartridge.
+A 40 pin connector is provided that can be connected to a connector on the expansion board and which makes it possible to program the ROM using the SoC on the expansion ROM.

+#### ROM module dimensions

+##### Overall size

+95.35 mm by 50.55 mm

+##### Connector holes

+Diameter 1.8 mm

+19 holes on each side.

+91.3 / 19 = 4.80 mm betwen adjacent holes.

+45.2 mm between holes on the short side.

+Hole center 2.5 mm off long edge and 2 mm off the short edge.

+##### Hole to fit to the casing

+Diameter 3 mm

+5 mm off the short edge
+17.2 mm off nearest long edge (The upmost long edge when mounted into the machine) 89.15 c/c between mounting holes

 ## Schematic

 ![Schematic](https://raw.githubusercontent.com/MattisLind/IPCMemoryExpansion/main/IPCMemoryExpansionBoard/IPCMemoryExpansionBoard.png)